RyoK3N/Music/README.md

 Our journey doesn't stop here!
 We're working on an array of tools to expand your musical horizons:

-- **SynthMasterX**: An advanced synthesizer with customizable waveforms, filters, and modulation options.
+- **SynthMaster3X**: An advanced synthesizer with customizable waveforms, filters, and modulation options.
-- **LoopStation Pro**: A looping tool that allows layering and manipulating multiple tracks in real-time.
+- **LoopStation3Pro**: A looping tool that allows layering and manipulating multiple tracks in real-time.
-- **FXForge**: A suite of sound effects and processing tools to add depth and texture to your projects.
+- **3FXForge**: A suite of sound effects and processing tools to add depth and texture to your projects.

 Stay tuned for updates on these exciting projects!